aoaoxingnanjixiong/aoaoxingnanjixiong.github.io/readme.txt

 The system supports cart functionality where users can add liked movies into their carts and users can also modify elements in the cart such as quantities.
 Users are allowed to checkout the movies in cart after providing correct credit card information.

-Browser Preferency: For this version, we prefer users to use Safari as their browser.
+Browser Preference: For this version, we prefer users to use Safari as their browser.
 Other browsers may experience alignment disconsistancy.

-Read Authors:
-* Hannah Zhao
-* Ying Liu
-* Sige Chen